About arc42

 Q2.1 |

-The addition of new questions must be quick and simple without interrupting the application flow.
-It should take approximately 5 minutes, this entailing no downtime for the application. |
+The addition of new questions must be quick and simple.
+It should take approximately 15 minutes |

 High |